 3 Russell Terrace is a fantastic family home, arranged over three floors, with five bedrooms, two reception rooms and a lovely open plan kitchen/diner.
 Situated in the centre of the very popular village of Mundesley, yet in a quiet spot on an un-adopted, no through, road and just a couple of minutes walk away from the sandy beach.
 It is a period terraced property dating back to around 1910 with a very pretty frontage and enclosed rear courtyard garden and two private parking spaces.

-Currently the property is a much loved second home but it has fantastic scope to make a comfortable main home or generate a second income as a holiday let.
+Currently the property is a much loved second home but it would equally make a comfortable main home or generate a second income as a holiday let.

 The open plan kitchen / dining room is definitely the heart of the house.
-It is a lovely light room with windows to the side and rear of the property and velux windows over the kitchen area.
+It is a lovely light room with windows to the side and rear of the property and Velux windows over the kitchen area.
 The kitchen has been recently fitted and there is plenty of space for a dining table seating eight.
-There is a wood burning stove in the original fireplace, meaning this room will be cosy and inviting in the winter months too.
+There is a wood burning stove in the original fireplace, making this room perfect for all seasons.

 Upstairs there are five bedrooms, arranged over two floors.
 On the first floor is the master bedroom with a bay window out to the front of the house; a further two double bedrooms and family bathroom.
 Up the stairs again and there are two single bedrooms in eaves (still with plenty of head height) and a store room and cupboard with more restricted head height.